by Texas Homesteader

 When my aunt made hers she left the apple rings whole.
 But I liked the thought of half rings better so I cut all my slices in half.

 I placed my dehydrator trays on a metal rack with newspaper beneath it.
-That way when I sprinkled the slices with cinnamon and sugar I could capture and reuse all the mixture that would have otherwise fallen from the trays and been wasted.
+That way when I sprinkled the slices with cinnamon and sugar I could capture and reuse all the sugar/cinnamon mixture that would have otherwise fallen through the trays and been wasted.

 I just brought up the edges of the newspaper so the cinnamon and sugar would slide to the middle of the paper.
 Then I poured it all back into my shaker bottle.
 EASY!